|

 international corporate cartel already controls the world central banking

-system, mass media worldwide, the industrial military entertainment complex of
+system, corporate media worldwide, the global industrial military entertainment

 self-centered behavior and the destruction of global ecosystems.
 Civilization